 Section 323(a) of the Act addresses a different level-of-effort requirement related to the level of non-Federal funds used to match Federal funds used for State administration.
 This effort level for State administration is often called a "hold harmless" level to distinguish it from the larger effort requirement found in section 311(b) of the Act.
-Section 323(a) of the Act requires a State to expend as much money from non-Federal sources for State administration are also part of the overall maintenance calculation used to determine whether a State has met its obligations under section 311(b) of the Act.
+Section 323(a) of the Act requires a State to expend as much money from non-Federal sources for State administration as it did during the preceding year.
+These State funds used for administration are also part of the overall maintenance calculation used to determine whether a State has met its obligations under section 311(b) of the Act.